Stop thinking of networking as a chore. And stop thinking that sharing your job search with your network will get back to your boss.

 Authentic networking is something you do every day, from asking your favorite barista how they are doing to calling a vendor to negotiate a purchase.
 Networking is all about relating and when it comes to a job search, especially a discreet one, you want to have those authentic relationship building skills honed and ready to go.

 I get it.
 When you want to keep your search on the down low, it’s important to not blast out to the world you need their support.
-But if you’ve already built your supportive network, a few discreet conversations can open the door to exciting, unadvertised opportunities.
+But if you’ve already built your supportive network, including your trusted colleagues, a few discreet conversations can open the door for exciting, unadvertised opportunities.

 Here’s eight networking tips for connecting to your network community without clueing everyone in on your job search:

 - Know who you can trust.
 Sometimes the people we think we know best, surprise us.
 This is not a time to take chances with confidences.
-If you absolutely must tell someone at work that you are looking make sure this person is willing, and in a position, to keep your secret.
+If you absolutely must tell someone at work that you are looking for a new job, make sure this person is willing, and in a position, to keep your secret.

 - Be genuinely likable.
 So now flip the tables.
 How can you ensure the person that you meet will feel as positive about you?
 What do you need to say and how do you need to behave in order to ensure your networking is a success?
 Be genuine and likable.
-Bring the best version of you to every interaction.
+And even though your job search can be frustrating at times, don’t let others see any negativity.
+Bring the best version of your professional self to every interaction.

 - Take care when you share.
 Sharing ‘sensitive’ information with others can feel cathartic but it can also put others in a precarious position.
 If a colleague doesn’t know you’re looking they won’t have to lie when asked.

 - Talk to your mentor.
 This is one of the most valuable and trusted resources in your network who can pave the way for fruitful introductions.
-The fact is, you need to network in order to grow your career and your mentor can help you connect with others.
+The fact is, you need to network in order to grow your career and your trusted mentor, or hopefully, mentors, can help you connect with others.

 - Craft conversations wisely.
 Networking during a job search doesn’t mean “asking for opportunities,” it means asking for information, advice and offering to help.
+Enhance your communication skills while you’re looking, so you can bring your best to each conversation.
 Building conversations and relationships is what networking is all about.
 If networking seems disingenuous or discomforting in anyway, it’s time to change your approach.

 - Don’t stop networking.
 Though you should be cautious, don’t stop networking because you fear retaliation.
-This is still the most valuable resource for finding great careers.
+But also, don’t waste all your time off on your networking and job search.
+When you work with a career coach, together you can design and launch a thoughtful job search plan that is streamlined and effective and doesn’t overwhelm you.
+This, coupled with authentic networking is still the most valuable resource for finding great careers.